aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 Next, you need to make individual adjustments to your account:

-- Access your [Aspose Account Settings](https://id.containerize.com/admin/) by clicking  the icon in the upper-right corner of the page.
+- Access your [Aspose Account Settings](https://id.containerize.com/admin/) by clicking the icon in the upper‑right corner of the page.

 ![dashboard.png](dashboard.png)